-Definitions of Toilet Facility Codes in Q. 109 Response Categories Definition Flush/pour flush toilet A flush toilet uses a cistern or holding tank for flushing water and has a water seal, which is a U-shaped pipe, below the seat or squatting pan that prevents the passage of flies and odors.
-A pour flush toilet uses a water seal, but unlike a flush toilet, a pour flush toilet uses water poured by hand for flushing (no cistern is used). - to piped sewer system A system of sewer pipes (also called sewerage) that is designed to collect human excreta (feces and urine) and wastewater and remove them from the household environment.
+De Definitions of Toilet Facility Codes in Q. 109 Response Categories Definition Flush/pour flush toilet A flush toilet uses a cistern or holding tank for flushing water and has a water seal, which is a U-shaped pipe, below the seat or squatting pan that prevents the passage of flies and odors.A pour flush toilet uses a water seal, but unlike a flush toilet, a pour flush toilet uses water poured by hand for flushing (no cistern is used). - to piped sewer system A system of sewer pipes (also called sewerage) that is designed to collect human excreta (feces and urine) and wastewater and remove them from the household environment.
 Sewerage systems consist of facilities for collection, pumping, treating and disposing of human excreta and wastewater.

 - to septic tank An excreta collection device consisting of a water-tight settling tank normally located underground, away from the house or toilet.
-Household toilet Vent pipe Pipe carrying wastes from toilets, kitchens and bathrooms Two compartment septic tank Soakaway for effuent disposal - to pit latrine A system that flushes excreta to a hole in the ground. - to somewhere else A system in which the excreta is deposited in or nearby the household environment in a location other than a sewer, septic tank, or pit, e.g., excreta may be flushed to the street, yard/plot, drainage ditch or other location.
-Pit latrine Excreta are deposited without flushing directly into a hole in the ground. - ventilated improved pit latrine (VIP) A dry pit latrine ventilated by a pipe extending above the latrine roof.
+Household tollet Vent pipe Pipe carrying wastes from tollets, kitchens and bathrooms Two compartment septic tank Two compartment septic tank Soakaway for effuent disposal - to pit latrine A system that flushes excreta to a hole in the ground. - to somewhere else A system in which the excreta is deposited in or nearby the household environment in a location other than a sewer, septic tank, or pit, e.g., excreta may be flushed to the street, yard/plot, drainage ditch or other location.
+Pit latrine Excreta are deposited without flushing directly into a horizon directly directly into a horizon directly into a horizon directly direct - ventilated improved pit latrine (VIP) A dry pit latrine ventilated by a pipe extending above the latrine roof.
 The open end of the vent pipe is covered with gauze mesh or fly-proof netting.
 If the vent pipe is not covered by a gauze mesh or fly-proof netting, the facility should be classified as a pit latrine with slab not a VIP latrine.
 The inside of the VIP latrine is kept dark.
 If the door of the VIP superstructure is missing so that it is no longer dark inside the latrine, the facility should be classified as a pit latrine with slab, not a VIP latrine.